Get H.A.T gpx now: https://motorcycleadventures.eu/hat/

 Things ramp up.
 If you’re scheduling your H.A.T stage by stage, this is a huge day with a whole lot of elevation so unless camping, make sure you’re up for it.
 Consider overnighting at the ultra-basic gite at Ism Souk (KM45; 2400m) one of Morocco’s highest settlements and where the real off-roading starts.

 From Ism Souk a 65-km crossing (above) leads over the hills to the Dades valley.
 Half of this section is well over 3000m, making it the longest such piste in Morocco, if not all of North Africa.
 This stage may be snowed over until spring, so unless you know better, at Ism Souk ask: ‘Piste Msemrir – ouvert?’ while pointing up to the summits.
 If you’re at the snowline already (as we were in April 2025), it’ll be blocked up high for sure, with narrow trails, no snow poles and huge drops.
-There’s not so much as a rude herders’ shelter until you get to the far side.
-Remember, fresh snow is easy enough with the right tyres; thawed/refrozen ice on a slope is another matter.
+From Ism Souk the steep trail climbs quickly to 3000m and, as I recall, if it’s blocked by snowbanks, going off-piste to get around will be very hard.
+Once on your way there’s not so much as a rude herders’ shelter until you get to the far side.
+Remember, fresh snow is crossable with the right tyres and a push; thawed/refrozen ice on a slope is another matter.

-If it’s snow-free and dry, the toughest part is the initial climb to 3000m.
-From here, as we found in November 2025, a Kangoo could get through, though a fortnight later it was probably all over for the season.
+As said, the toughest part is the initial 8km climb out of Ism to 3000m.
+From here, as we found in November 2025, a Kangoo could get through, though a fortnight later it was all over for the season.

-The track climbs gradually, contouring desolate scree banks up to the 3340-m high point where the long descent begins to the Dades valley.
-You’ll join new tarmac long before the R704 Dades road, awash with campervans and big motos.
+The track climbs and dips, contouring desolate scree banks up to the 3340-m high point where the long descent begins to the Dades valley.
+You’ll join new tarmac 8km before the R704 Dades road, nowadays awash with campervans and big motos.

-This was just a taster.
-Up the road at Tilmi turn off the Dades road, climb back up to nearly 3000m, then drop down (refuge/pen at 2800m) into a hidden herders’ valley.
-Climb up the far side then descend gradually to Zerkane on the Imilchil road (shop).
-Follow the road down into a valley and up to Two Mast Hill (2690m).
-If you’re not camping, decide here if you reverse TMT-N to Bou Azmou (lodgings); less than two hours on a moto.
-Or, if short of daylight and energy, take TMT-NN road 33km directly to Imilchil (all services), also a great run.
+This was just a chilly warm up.
+Up the road at Tilmi turn off the Dades road, climb back up to nearly 3000m, then drop down past a refuge/sheep pen at 2800m into a hidden herders’ valley.
+Climb up the far side then descend gradually to Zerkane (basic shop) on the Imilchil road.
+Follow the road down into a deep valley then up to Two Mast Hill (2690m).
+Unless camping, decide here if you reverse TMT-N to Bou Azmou (lodgings); less than two hours on a moto if snow free.
+Or, if short on daylight and energy, take TMT-NN road 33km directly to Imilchil (all services), also a great run.

-We ran out of time to verify the last 95km of H4.
-It snowed literally the night we booked a flight and a rental, with much heavier falls forecast a couple of days later.
 The main asphalted passes get cleared quickly in the High Atlas (below), but most are relatively low and rise and fall quickly.
 Like the highest parts of Stage H3, the bleak, high-elevation finale of the H.A.T accesses no villages or anywhere useful and stays above 2500m for nearly 40km.
-Clearing this part of H4 will be left to the next thaw which may be a while.
+Clearing this part of H4 will be left to the next thaw which is happening.
+Read on.

 December 2025 near Agoudal (Stage TMT-M; 2400m).

-From Imilchil the verified part of Stage 4 was last run in February 2024, and starts easily enough, following a well-used but frost-ruined mountain road rising over 2600-m past several villages including Agoudim (KM76) with a few basic auberges.
-If you want to have a crack at what remains, consider spending the night here for an early start; the last known lodgings on H4 until Midelt.
+From Imilchil Stage 4 starts easily enough, following a well-used but frost-ruined mountain road rising over 2600-m past several villages including Agoudim (KM76) with a few basic auberges.
+If you want to have a crack at what remains, consider spending the night here for an early start.
+These are the last known lodgings on H4 until Midelt.

 Agoudim, auberges

-The verified section ends soon after Agoudim at KM83 junction.
-A road or track continues east along the valley floor to Tarart, the last village at KM105 (2120m).
+After Agoudim at KM83 you reach a junction (left for Tounfit, fuel, and Cirque de Jaffar for Midelt).
+Continue east along the valley floor; the road ends at Massou (KM101).
+At KM107 Tarart is the last village (2120m).
 Beyond this point floods and landslides streaming off Jebel Ayachi (3750m, just 6km to the north) have washed away the trail in several places.
-As this isn’t a pylon route nor leads anywhere useful, there’s little incentive to maintain it so when necessary, navigate ground to map, ie: the least hard way ahead, not where the tracklog suggests.
+As this isn’t a ‘pylon route’, nor leads anywhere useful, there’s little incentive to maintain it so when necessary, navigate ground to map, ie: the least hard way you can see, not where the tracklog suggests.
 You reach the ‘South Col’ at 2910m, soon followed by Tizi ou Adil, 2970m where a thin spur leads 17km west to the summit of Jebel Ayachi (3750m).
 This is not part of the H.A.T.
-In 2025 I heard of Land Rovers and bikes reaching Ayachi summit, but all will struggle on what remains of the trail.
+In 2025 I heard of Land Rovers and motos reaching Ayachi summit, but all struggled on what remains of the trail.
 You’ll find Ayachi tracklogs online.

 Continuing along the H.A.T, you cross Stage 4’s 3020-m high point and reach a junction where the main trail drops down to the Oued Hamza riverbed, prone to landslides and other blockages.
 If you need to get off in a hurry, it’s 16km to a road and the RP7012 for Sidi Hamza (lodgings).
 Otherwise, continue climbing along the trail less travelled, working your way northeast towards the 2900-m watershed of the Jebel Ayachi massif.
 A track comes up from the RP7012 but you turn north and descend, navigating around washed-out and diverted trails to Midelt (fuel; lodgings; shops).
 From Midelt it’s 400km to Nador.